mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/other-miscs/index.rst

 very, very, very compact space.
 Our two gyros have somewhat open reset buttons that can easily be touched by anything.
 When our driver went over the shield generator, the reset button would be pressed and field centric is out the window.
-Every time it reset, he gave the programming team a nice little grin and said “front isn’t front anymore.”
-We couldn’t understand why the gyros were not working and would power cycle and reset.
+Every time it reset, he gave the programming team a nice little grin and said “front isn't front anymore.”
+We couldn't understand why the gyros were not working and would power cycle and reset.
 Finally we turned the robot upside down and found that a cable was leaning directly on the reset button of our NavBoard.